cats256/chatQL/ticket.md

 Fix context type user.ts resolver
-Change to supabase and postgres over nextauth and mongodb Fix const session = (await getSession({ req })) as unknown as Session in index.ts
+Change to supabase and postgres over nextauth and mongodb Fix const session = (await getSession({ req })) as unknown as Session in index.ts Change from when you press on a user it automatically create a new "conversation" as opposed to having to select multiple